Kanboard Documentation

 AuthenticationProviderInterfaceBase interface for other authentication interfaces

-PasswordAuthenticationProviderInterfaceAuthentication methods that uses the username and password provided in the login form
+PasswordAuthenticationProviderInterfaceAuthentication methods that use the username and password provided in the login form

 OAuthAuthenticationProviderInterfaceOAuth2 providers

-SessionCheckProviderInterfaceProviders that are able to check if the user session is valid
+SessionCheckProviderInterfaceProviders that can check if the user session is valid

 Examples of authentication providers: